ZhandongCao0601/A-study-on-factors-linked-to-precipitation/README.md

-This is a University of Toronto STA304 2022W paper.
-This paper analyzes the data set found on open Toronto data about the occupancy and capacity of the shelters in Toronto.
+This is a University of Toronto STA304 final paper.
+This paper analyzes the Fuel economy and selling prices of Hybrid Electric Vehicles.
 This paper talks about data processing, analysis, and social-related matters.
 Have fun reading it!